China is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in China was undertaken in 2019.
-According to that Evaluation, China was deemed Compliant for 7 and Largely Compliant for 15 of the FATF 40 Recommendations.
+The last follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in China was undertaken in 2020.
+According to that Evaluation, China was deemed Compliant for 7 and Largely Compliant for 18 of the FATF 40 Recommendations.
 It was deemed Highly Effective for 0 and Substantially Effective for 3 of the Effectiveness & Technical Compliance ratings.

 US Department of State Money Laundering assessment (INCSR)

 China is categorised by the US State Department as a Country/Jurisdiction of Primary Concern in respect of Money Laundering and Financial Crimes.

 The development of China’s financial sector has required increased enforcement efforts to keep pace with the sophistication and reach of criminal networks.
 Chinese authorities continue to identify new money laundering methods, including illegal fundraising activity; cross-border telecommunications fraud; weapons of mass destruction, proliferation, and other illicit financial activity linked to North Korea; and corruption in the banking, securities, and transportation sectors.
 In 2019, China continued with its anticorruption campaign and increased regulatory scrutiny of the financial sector.